 Embarking and disembarking the ferry

-- Ensure that passengers maintain the recommended physical distance (one and a half meters) at all times when getting on or getting off the ferry.
+- Ensure that passengers maintain the recommended social distancing (one and a half meters) at all times when getting on or getting off the ferry.

 - Use tickets verifying methods without contact (such as infrared or QR code scanners).